ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If the request fails, or the body does not pass these checks, then it has failed.

-## TLS with Server Name Indication (TLS SNI) Challenge
+## TLS with Server Name Indication (TLS SNI) Challenge {#tls-sni}

-The TLS with Server Name Indication (TLS SNI) validation method proves control over a domain name by requiring the client to configure a TLS server referenced by the DNS A and AAAA resource records for the domain name to respond to specific connection attempts utilizing the Server Name Indication extension
+The TLS with Server Name Indication (TLS SNI) validation method proves control over a domain name by requiring the client to configure a TLS server referenced by the DNS A and AAAA resource records for the domain name to respond to specific connection attempts utilizing the Server Name Indication {{!RFC6066}}
-{{!RFC6066}}.
+and Application-Layer Protocol Negotiation {{!RFC7301}} extensions.
 The server verifies the client's challenge by accessing the TLS server and verifying a particular certificate is presented.

 type (required, string):
-: The string "tls-sni-02"
+: The string "tls-sni-03"

 token (required, string):
 : A random value that uniquely identifies the challenge.
 This value MUST have